RecoverElite™ - The Endurance Athlete's Recovery Drink

 What makes RecoverElite the best?
 Why should I use it?

 You should use RecoverElite any time you are going to use the same muscle groups on back-to-back days or sessions.
 Most recovery products are underdosed, but RecoverElite is not.
 While some companies only consider their bottom line and worry whether or not athletes will purchase their products, we know that athletes want what’s best, so we put you first!
-That’s why we have clearly laid out dosing protocols and an optimal 4:1 ratio of an ideal blend of carbohydrates and easily digested whey protein hydrolysate with additional leucine to maximally stimulate recovery processes.
-What you never hear about protein hydrolysates are that they’re almost all 95 – 97% NOT hydrolyzed.
-Only up to ~28% degree of hydrolysis exists, and we use a protein that is 10 – 20% hydrolyzed!
+That’s why we have clearly laid out dosing protocols and an optimal 4:1 ratio of an ideal blend of carbohydrates and easily digested whey isolate with additional leucine to maximally stimulate recovery processes.
 In addition to the basics, we’ve also included 3 other key supplements to enhance absorption, metabolism, and insulin sensitivity, and quite simply, this is something no other product offers.

 What is the significance of a 4:1 ratio?